Our fathers were our models for God. If our fathers bailed, what does that tell you about God?—Tyler Durden, Fight Club

-When journalist Bill Moyers interviewed narratologist Joseph Campbell in 1988 he asked why hero stories could be found in every culture, every religion across the globe.
-Campbell’s reply was simply: “Because that’s what’s worth writing about.”
+When journalist Bill Moyers interviewed narratologist Joseph Campbell in 1988, he asked why hero stories could be found in every culture, every religion across the globe.
+Campbell’s reply was simple: “Because that’s what’s worth writing about.”

 There is another component to the universality of the hero’s journey, the one between fathers and sons.
 Sometimes the son must vanquish the father or some facsimile.
 Other times, the son saves the father from himself.
 These tropes, which rear their heads in the everyday psychologically, are not only universal; they’re eternal.
 No matter how long we’ve told the same story or how long we’ll keep telling them, Atonement With the Father will persist.

 That atonement, here between Peter Quill, aka Star-Lord (Chris Pratt), and his long-lost father, Ego (Kurt Russell), form the crux of the latest Marvel Studios release, Guardians of the Galaxy Vol. 2.

 Released in 2014, the first Guardians brought together Star-Lord, Gamora (Zoe Saldana), Drax (Dave Bautista), Rocket Raccoon (Bradley Cooper), and everyone’s favorite sentient tree, Groot (Vin Diesel), into a rag-tag group of misfits.
 When Vol. 2 picks up, this makeshift family is solidly in their element as four of them battle a giant space squid with an endless array of teeth while super kawaii Baby Groot moves and grooves to the swinging sounds of ELO’s “Mr. Blue Sky.”